Mini Cherry Pies are the perfect single-serve dessert when you're craving homemade cherry pie that's just the right size for one.

 Cherry Pie Filling:

-- Jarred or Canned Sour Cherries in Syrup--NOT "Pie Filling".
+- Sour Cherries in Syrup--NOT "Pie Filling".
 Using fresh cherries or frozen cherries works, too

 - Cornstarch